cloudentity/ce-samples-identity-pool-reference-apps/identity-pool-user-reference-ui-react/README.md

 By default, the dev server for this app runs at http://localhost:3000.

-> Note: The admin and self-service UI apps in this repository cannot be run simultaneously unless they are running on different ports.
+> Note: The admin and user auth/profile management React apps in this repository cannot be run simultaneously unless they are running on different ports.
 This tutorial assumes you will be running only one at a time.

 **How to configure the proxy for the API server & set up app to use an ACP SaaS tenant**